-Are you able to keep your diabetes under control with diet and exercise only, or do you have to take a pill?
+Ask yourself, are you able to keep your diabetes under control with diet and exercise only, or do you have to take a pill?
 Or are you insulin-dependent?
 Type 1 diabetics pose a higher risk to life insurance carriers because of the duration of their diabetes.

 Is Your Diabetes Under Good Control?

-If you know your a1c level and it’s lower than 7.0, that’s considered good control by many insurance carriers, and assuming no other health issues are present, standard rates (or possibly better) may be possible.
+If you know your a1c level and it’s lower than 7.0, that’s considered good control by many insurance carriers.
+Assuming no other health issues are present, standard rates (or possibly better) may be possible.

 Between 7.0 to 7.5 is considered average control, and you can still get insurance.

 Weight, Tobacco use, and other Medical Issues

-If you’ve had any other medical impairments, such as coronary artery disease (clogged arteries) or you once had a heart attack, this also multiplies the risk to insure diabetics, so expect sub-standard ratings if this is the case.
+If you’ve had any other medical impairments, such as coronary artery disease (clogged arteries) or you once had a heart attack, this also multiplies the risk to insure diabetics, so expect sub-standard ratings in your insurance plan.

 Age and Time Since Diagnosis